Meppies/Meppies-website/_posts/2024-11-11-get-all-users-that-have-access.md

             #If the application member is a group it continue over here
             if($faileduser){
                 try{
-                    #Get all the group members and remove the AD\ from the member
+                    #Get all the group members and remove the domain from the member
                     $groupmember = Get-ADGroupMember $member.substring($domainnamelenght) -Recursive
                     $groupmembers = $groupmember.name